anfindsen/CorrelationEqCausation/docs/index.markdown

 | Different movies              | 5987       | 394    |
 | Different actors                         | 2959               | 284               |

+One datapoint here represents one actor in a single movie.
+So for example, a datapoint could be Bruce Willis in Die Hard, and all associated features with that actor in that role.
+This includes his personal features, movie features, and whether Willis was nominated for an Oscar.

 # **Analysis**

-You might want to get up to date with some <a href="methods/">mathematical methods</a> we use in the analysis.
+Before digging into the analysis, you might want to get up to date with some <a href="methods/">mathematical methods</a> we use.

 ## **Patterns in the data**
 Before getting into the nitty gritty of actor and movie details, let's analyze all the data we have to get a feel for how it varies and how actor and movie features can correlate with Oscar nominations.